-Central American coffees and those from South America are popular in medium roasts.
+- South and Central American coffees are popular in MEDIUM ROASTS.
 These coffees tend to have brighter acidity, with more fruit and floral notes.
-With fine grind and attention to heat in your espresso machine, you can brew a great cup of espresso with beans from Colombia or Guatemala.
-Brazilian coffee tends to have a lighter, sweeter flavor profile which is great when blended with stronger beans for espresso.
+With fine grind and attention to heat in your espresso machine, you can brew a great shot of espresso with beans from Colombia or Guatemala.
+Brazilian coffee tends to have a lighter, sweeter flavor, which is great when blended with stronger beans for espresso.

-Indonesia is known as much for the volcanic tingle its soil adds to the aftertaste as for its rich, bold flavor and well-balanced acidity.
-Even in a medium-dark roast, Indonesian beans have the body to make great espresso coffee.
+- Indonesia is known as much for the volcanic tingle its soil adds to the aftertaste as for its rich, bold flavor and well-balanced acidity.
+Even in a medium-dark roast, Indonesian beans have the body to make great espresso shot.

 Tips for Enjoying Espresso Beans

-Make sure you use a super-fine grind.
-Espresso machines require a very fine grind.
+Make sure you use a fine grind; good espresso machines require a very fine grind.
 This is another way to compensate for the lower brewing temperature – finer grinds offer a faster extraction, which helps balance the flavor.
-(Our coffee grind chart includes information on over- and under-extracted coffee.)

 You can, of course, order your espresso pre-ground – it’s not the best choice, but better than too coarse a grind.
-Lavazza and Illy both offer pre-ground espresso that is the correct degree of fineness for espresso machines, both manual and automatic.
+On another note, having pre-ground espresso beans makes for an instant espresso powder.

-Be sure you're tamping sufficiently.
 In addition to getting the grinds fine enough, you need to make sure you’re tamping the filter basket properly.
 Tamping affects how quickly the water flows through the puck when you pull a shot.
 You need 30 pounds of pressure to ensure that the grinds are packed closely enough that they will extract properly – too little pressure and the water goes through too quickly.
-The Espro Calibrated Flat Tamper is our top pick - read about it here.

-We're sure that one (or more!) of these will make a cup of espresso that you’ll love.
+One (or more!) of these will make the best espresso that you’ll love.
 Did we succeed?
+What are the best coffee beans for espresso for you?
 Did you find your perfect match from one we missed?
-Let us know in the comments!
+Let us know in the comments or via email.